amir-arad/muaddib/docs/dev-editor-mvp.md

 - allows highlighting elements

 ### style panel
+component variants are component styles saved in an st.css file. this panel works on current focused preview panel ( and selection inside it )
 - allows editing component variants
 - creating new variants
 - choosing from existing variants